2014 CAST & CREW

 Textile artist CAROLYN KALLENBORN works with fabric and metal to create flowing garments and sculptural pieces.
 She shows her award-winning, hand-painted garments and sculptures in galleries and exhibitions both nationally and internationally.
 Her work has been shown in Beijing, China; Cheong-ju, Korea; the Scottsdale Museum of Contemporary Art in Arizona; Fort Wayne Museum of Art in Indiana; and other shows and galleries in St. Louis, Chicago, Atlanta and Cambridge, Mass.
 In addition, her work has been featured in such magazines as Fiberarts, Surface Design Journal and Shuttle Spindle and Dyepot.
 She received her BA and MFA in Textile Arts from the University of Wisconsin-Madison.
 Ms. Kallenborn taught textiles and design at the University of Wisconsin-Madison before jointing the faculty at Kansas City Art Institute.
 She is an assistant professor at the University of Wisconsin-Madison in the Design Studies Department.
 She was an assistant professor in the Fiber Department at the Kansas City Art Institute from 2001 - 2007.
 Ms. Kallenborn currently serves as the coordinator for "Off The Grid," the 2009 Surface Design Association international textile conference.
 She was conference coordinator for "Uncovering the Surface," SDA's 2005 conference and was coordinator and juror for two major exhibitions for the SDA's 2003 conference.

-Cellist PARRY KARP is artist-in-residence and professor of chamber music and cello at the University of Wisconsin-Madison, where he is director of the string chamber music program.
+Cellist PARRY KARP is artist-in-residence and professor of chamber music and cello at the University of Wisconsin-Madison.
 He has been cellist of the Pro Arte Quartet for the past 37 years, the longest tenure of any member in the quartet's 100 year history.
-Mr. Karp is also an active solo artist and has recorded six solo CDs.
-As cellist of the Pro Arte Quartet he has performed in over 1,000 concerts in North, Central and South America, Europe, and Japan.
+Mr. Karp is an active solo artist, performing numerous recitals annually in the U.S., and has recorded six solo CDs.
+As a performer of new music, he has performed in the premieres of dozens of works, many of which were written for him, including concerti, sonatas, and chamber music.
+Unearthing and performing unjustly neglected repertoire for cello is a passion of Mr. Karp's.
+In recent years he has transcribed for cello many masterpieces written for other instruments, including all of the Duo Sonatas of Brahms.
+As cellist of the Pro Arte Quartet he has performed over 1,000 concerts throughout North, Central, and South America, Europe, and Japan.
 His discography with the group is extensive (over two dozen recordings) and includes the complete string quartets of Ernest Bloch, Miklos Rosza, and Karol Szymanowski.
-In 2012 he was a recipient of the Chancellor's Distinguished Teaching Award at the University of Wisconsin-Madison.
+In 2012 he was a recipient of the Chancellor's Distinguished Teaching Award at UW-Madison.
+(Website)